Looking for the perfect toy, gift or craft supply? Discover Amsterdam's best toy stores, as recommended by the Mamas.

 The Gamekeeper For the older child, check out the games specialist in the Centrum area which stocks a large range of board games.

 Mechanisch Speelgoed Another packed-to-the-rafters toy store in the heart of Jordaan, this store stocks over 2,500 toys.
 It specialises in mechanical robots and vintage-style toys.
 Check out their large range of snow domes and wind up toys.

 Joe's Vliegerwinkel (Kite Shop) In the Centrum area, this store specialises in kites!
 Fantastic unique gift for the older child to be enjoyed in windy Netherlands, Joe's Vliegerwinkel stocks kites from all over the world in different sizes and styles, from modern to vintage, from traditional to ultra-modern.

 Goochem Goochem is quite a large store near the Overtoom, with a good range of ride-on toys, blocks and building toys.
 Their range also includes HABA, Steiff, Brio and Kapla.

 Knutsel and Frutsel In English this translates to “knock together and fiddle” (at least, according to the dictionary).
 This store is on the Hoofdorpweg and focuses on crafts for kids and adults.
-They have a great range of supplies, a selection of toys from Schliech, Brio, Lego, and Plan Toys, and a huge puzzle selection.
+They have a great range of supplies, a selection of toys from Schliech, Brio, Lego and Plan Toys; as well as a huge puzzle selection.